Are you in a caring profession? If so, do you ever feel preoccupied with the suffering of the people you work with?

 An impressive list of traumatology researchers have contributed to the book’s 11 chapters, which cover compassion fatigue theory, research, and treatment.

 We all need a little help with self-care from time to time, and if you’re overdue for some time-out or time-off, take this as your cue to prioritize yourself.
-Below are some of our self-care resources to help you get started.
-They have been selected from our Positive Psychology Toolkit© a collection of over 370 tools, exercises, and interventions.
+Below are some of our free self-care resources to help you get started.

 If you’re looking for more science-based ways to help others develop self-compassion, check out this collection, which contains 17 validated self-compassion tools for practitioners.
 Use them to help others create a kinder and more nurturing relationship with the self.